MugheesAwan/camera-feasibility-software/README.md

 The software includes example scenarios that demonstrate:

-- Insufficient coverage cases
+- **Insufficient coverage cases**: Where hardware cameras cannot provide complete coverage
-- Complete coverage with a single camera
+- **Complete coverage with a single camera**: One camera covers the entire target area
-- Complete coverage with multiple cameras
+- **Overlapping coverage**: Multiple cameras working together to provide complete coverage

-Each example shows the coverage percentage and whether the software camera can be constructed.
+Each example shows whether the software camera **CAN CONSTRUCT** ✅ or **CANNOT CONSTRUCT** ❌ based on whether the hardware cameras provide complete coverage of both distance and light level ranges.

 ## Requirements